Sunnahboy/-PPE-Inventory-Management-System-/README.md

 - **Kashave Sathyvell A/L Sathyvell

 ## License
 This project is provided for educational purposes.
-All rights reserved.
+All rights reserved. part of Asia pacific University module

 ---